trip info

 Cost Includes

-- Twin-sharing accommodation at Hotel Vajra in Kathmandu for 3 nights.
+- Accommodation at Hotel Moonlight in Kathmandu for 3 nights

 - Internal flights (Pokhara to Jomsom and Pokhara).